DominantNostril/KarmaWhore/README.md

 ## Limitations
 The +15% amulet Enrichment cannot be tracked since it is not an _effect_.
 Some Wintersday events are treated as PvP instances so KarmaWhore will not display inside those instances.

-More documentation coming soon.
-Refer to the [Magic Finder readme](https://github.com/DominantNostril/MagicFinder) for analagous documentation.